Npower-Inc/express_deployment_tutorial/README.md

 ## Deploying to Render

-1. After you fork the repository navigate to [Render Dashboard](https://dashboard.render.com/) and click on the button titled "+ Add new", this will open a dropdown, in the dropdown select the option titled "Static Site".
+1. After you fork the repository navigate to [Render Dashboard](https://dashboard.render.com/) and click on the button titled "+ Add new", this will open a dropdown, in the dropdown select the option titled "Web Service".

 ![Add New Render Project Button](doc/images/AddNew.png)